 19 Things to Know Before Moving to Orlando, FL

-Orlando is home to 285,705 people and is the fourth largest city in Florida and the most visited city in the state.
-It also ranks among the top vacation spots in the US.
-People from across the country relocate to Orlando or come to visit this theme park mecca.
-You may hear a variety of languages spoken around Orlando's neighborhoods.
+Orlando is home to 285,705 people and is the fourth largest city in Florida.
+Unsurprisingly, it’s the most visited city in the state, as well as one of the top vacation spots in the U.S. People from across the globe relocate to Orlando or come to visit this theme park mecca.
+This means you’ll hear a variety of languages spoken around Orlando's neighborhoods – it’s a small world, after all.

-Orlando is known for Disney World and Universal Studios, both of which attract over 60 million visitors each year.
-You can also hit the golf courses, growing nightlife, and shopping scene.
-You may not be beachside in Orlando, but there are 100 lakes to enjoy and you are less than an hour away from the Space Coast.
+It’s true, Orlando is known for Disney World and Universal Studios, both of which attract over 60 million visitors each year.
+But you can also hit their beloved golf courses, enjoy vibrant nightlife, and endless shopping.
+You may not be beachside in Orlando, but there are 100 lakes to enjoy and you’re less than an hour away from the Space Coast.

-The city is a popular choice for hospitality professionals and entertainers looking for theme parks and film production work.
+Understandably, the city is a popular choice for hospitality professionals and entertainers looking for park and film production work.
 Beyond entertainment, you also have your pick of technology, aviation, aerospace, manufacturing, warehousing, and more.
+Orlando may be one of the more magical places on earth, but it still has everything other major cities offer, including a bustling economy.

-Orlando first rose to modern prominence in 1875 when it became the hub of Florida's citrus industry.
-After a catastrophic freeze in 1894, many gave up on their ruined crops and moved south.
-The area later became a popular resort between the Spanish-American War and World War I and eventually boomed in the 70s, especially when Walt Disney World opened its doors in 1971.
+Orlando wasn’t all fun and rides at the start, though.
+The city first rose to modern prominence in 1875 when it became the hub of Florida's citrus industry.
+After a catastrophic freeze in 1894, many gave up on their ruined crops and moved further south.
+The area later became a popular resort spot between the Spanish-American War and World War I, leading to a boom in the 70s when Walt Disney World opened its doors.

 2. Cost of Living in Orlando

-Living in Orlando comes with urban amenities, year-round entertainment, pleasant weather, and an affordable cost of living.
-According to Payscale, the cost of living in Orlando is 5% lower than the national average.
-Housing is 11% lower than the national average.
+Living in Orlando comes with urban amenities, year-round entertainment, pleasant weather, and a relatively affordable cost of living.
+According to Payscale, the cost of living in Orlando is 5% higher than the national average, with housing coming in at 11% higher than the national average.

 Here's an idea of how much things cost when moving to Orlando, as reported by Payscale:

-Orlando offers reasonable rent prices, though they are on the rise.
-The average rent in Orlando recently rose to $1,473 for a one-bedroom apartment and $1,751 for a two-bedroom apartment.
+Orlando offers reasonable rent prices, and has seen a modest decrease in the last year of about 2.7%.
+The average rent in Orlando recently dropped to $1,358 for a one-bedroom apartment and $1,688 for a two-bedroom apartment.
 You can also save money by looking for Orlando move-in specials.

 To live comfortably in a one-bedroom apartment in Orlando, you should have an income of at least $58,920 per year or $28.33 per hour.
 For a two-bedroom apartment, you'll need to earn at least $70,040 per year or $33.67 per hour.

-The median income in Orlando is currently $51,757, as reported by the Census Bureau in 2019.
-By comparison, the median income is $55,660 in the rest of Florida.
+The median income in Orlando is currently $66,292 as reported by the Census Bureau in 2022.
+By comparison, the median income is $75,149 in the rest of the U.S.

 Median income estimates are different from the recommended basic living wage in Orlando.
 Living above the poverty threshold in Orlando requires $15.44 per hour for a single individual working full-time.
 Fortunately, Orlando's wages are solid, but you'll need a bump if you want to make nightlife and theme parks a regular part of your day-to-day.

-If you’re on a budget, you can find affordable apartments in Orlando for less than $900.
+If you’re on a budget, you can find affordable apartments in Orlando for less than $900, and plenty of roommatesto split the bills.

 3. No State Income Tax

 Living in Orlando means saving some money on taxes.
 Like the rest of Florida, Orlando locals don't pay personal income tax or sales income tax.
-There is currently a 6% Florida sales tax rate, and property taxes are higher than the national average.
+There is currently a 6% Florida sales tax rate, and property taxes are higher than the national average, though the latter won’t apply if you’re a renter.

 Orlando.
 Located in Lake Eola Park, Orlando, Florida, USA.